AditLuthra/makrx-ecosystem-unified/docs/ai/ARCHITECTURE.md

 ## Docker Build Contexts

 Each service builds its Docker image from its own folder.
 The files sent to `docker build` are limited by the `.dockerignore` in that directory, keeping bulky artifacts and secrets out of the build context.
-See the [CI/CD pipeline docs](docs/DEPLOYMENT.md#ci-cd-pipeline) for how these images are constructed in automation.
+See the repository overview at `../REPOSITORY_OVERVIEW.md` for CI/CD and build notes.

 ## Authentication Flows